-GE Fanuc Intelligent Platforms Due to the problem size, territorial security must be more flexible from a deployment standpoint, than traditional perimeter security.
+Current perimeter-security systems demonstrate the effectiveness of fixed, wired sensor networks.
+A network of sensor nodes positioned along a perimeter collects disparate and diverse types of relevant data [2].
+As examples of perimeter-security sensor suites: color and infrared cameras enable the detection and recognition of intruders; acoustic sensors sense activities near a barrier, such as digging; while sonar and radar provide the location of marine or air-based objects.
+Due to the problem size, territorial security must be more flexible from a deployment standpoint, than traditional perimeter security.
 In our proposed solution, sensor nodes themselves need not be stationary; in fact, they may reside on mobile platforms such as manned/unmanned ground/aerial vehicles.
 This sensor node mobility provides the requisite flexibility for large-area deployment and decreases initial setup costs.

-To provide such mobility, Larus and GE Fanuc intend to equip stationary and mobile platforms with a sensor payload that includes video, acoustic data capture, radar, and a Global Positioning System (GPS).
+To provide such mobility, Larus intends to equip stationary and mobile platforms with a sensor payload that includes video, acoustic data capture, radar, and a Global Positioning System (GPS).
 The system design is flexible, allowing the use of a variety of data sources.
-Bandwidth-intensive data, such as audio and video data, must be compressed and/or processed before transmission.
-Fortunately, GE Fanuc's video capture and compression solution enables the compression and transmission of these data streams over a wireless communication link.
-Also, Larus has recently demonstrated the extraction of relevant features on visual data streams.
+In addition, Larus has recently demonstrated the extraction of relevant features on visual data streams which allows one to selectively transmit relevant information to downstream networks.
+This not only saves bandwidth but also power if the application is energy-constrained.
 Larus' state-of-the-art intelligent video analytics technology includes motion detection, object tracking, face/vehicle detection, and license plate recognition.
 For example, in Figure 1 (left), the system tracks movement of a foreground object, a person, crossing an operator-defined polygon denoting a fence.
 Moreover, Figure 1 (right) shows the tracking of a stopped object as well as an abandoned object.
 The detection capability is robust against compression artifacts, imperfect focusing, and certain changing environmental conditions (e.g. light wind, rain, lighting variability).

 Figure 1.
 Detecting object intrusion (left), stopped, and abandoned objects (right).

+Data Fusion

-Data Fusion In order to detect intrusions along a long perimeter, the tide of incoming data must be interpreted.
+In order to detect intrusions along a long perimeter, the tide of incoming data must be interpreted.
 This data is not limited to sensor readings; it can include databases, operator reports, and other sources of information (see Figure 2).
+The Larus Fusion Engine (LFE)

-The Larus Intelligent System (LIS) fuses these data streams in real-time, issuing alerts when anomalous behaviors are detected.
+fuses these data streams in real-time, issuing alerts when anomalous behaviors are detected.
 Furthermore, the raw data is mined for patterns that represent information, with the set of patterns representing the knowledge attained by the system.
 This combination of data mining and fusion forms a decision-support system (DSS) and alleviates the strain on the operator by reducing the influx of information to a manageable level.
-November 2008

-GE Fanuc Intelligent Platforms BUSINESS CONFIDENTIAL The operator's system display screen provides global and local informational views, aggregating the relevant system events and alerts.
-As demonstrated with GE-Fanuc's video integrated system, the display screen, processing, and storage module can even be ruggedized and located within moving vehicles [3].
-This gives the operator and response team wide flexibility when planning appropriate counter measures.
-The LIS uses well-developed, current technologies (XML and Semantic Web ontologies) to allow for future extensibility and to encourage interoperability with existing platforms.
-Information sharing and data fusion is a critical component in today's Homeland Security and MAJIIC initiatives [4][5].
+The operator's system display screen provides global and local informational views, aggregating the relevant system events and alerts.
+Moreover, the display screen, processing, and storage module can even be ruggedized and located within moving vehicles [3].
+This gives operators and the response team wide flexibility when planning appropriate counter measures.

+The LFE uses well-developed, current technologies (XML and Semantic Web ontologies) to allow for future extensibility and to encourage interoperability with existing platforms.
+Information sharing and data fusion is a critical component in today's Homeland Security and MAJIIC initiatives [4] [5].
 Authorized users and systems are given secure access to each sensor's data stream, current and/or historical, as well as data fusion capabilities.